victoria-id/victoria_id_check_id_sdk_android/readme.md

 ## Permissions

-Permissions required by the SDK:
+Add these permission to the `AndroidManifest.xml` file of your Android project.
+They are required by the SDK:

 ```xml